flyryan/Deep-Security-Usage-Analyzer/readme.md

     - **DEBUG:** Detailed information useful for diagnosing issues.
     - **ERROR:** Records any errors encountered during execution.
 - **Log Files:**
-  - Logs are written to

-security_analysis.log

-, providing a time-stamped record of the script's activities.
+  - Logs are written to security_analysis.log, providing a time-stamped record of the script's activities.
 - **Purpose for Auditing:**
   - Enables auditors to trace the script's execution flow.
   - Assists in verifying that all steps were performed correctly.